 Music in Twelve Parts by Philip Glass—the only performance in the piece’s history given by anyone other than the Philip Glass Ensemble.

 Dreamcatcher, an album of contemporary American music by composers closely associated with McVinnie, who plays both organ & piano, has been released on Pentatone in January 2025.
-The recording features the organ of St Albans Cathedral—an epoch-making instrument closely associated with legendary organists Peter Hurford and Ralph Downes.
-The piano segments of the album were recorded at Studio Richter Mahr, co-founded by composer Max Richter and visual artist Yulia Mahr.
 Listen to the album here.

 James McVinnie 2024